tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/语音聊天室(Android)_intl_en.md

 [](id:model.step8)
 ### Step 8.
 Use signaling for invitations
-In [seat management](#model.step7), listeners can take and leave seats without the room owner's consent, and the room owner can put listeners in seats without the listeners' consent.
+In [seat management](#model.step7), listeners can take and leave seats without the room owner’s consent, and the room owner can put listeners in seats without the listeners’ consent.
-If you want listeners and room owners to obtain each other's consent before performing the above actions in your app, you can use signaling for invitation sending.
+If you want listeners and room owners to obtain each other’s consent before performing the above actions in your application, you can use signaling for invitation sending.

 <dx-tabs>
-::: Listener requesting to speak
+::: Listener requesting to take seat
-1. A listener calls `sendInvitation`, passing in information including the room owner's `userId` and custom command words.
+1. A listener calls `sendInvitation`, passing in information including the room owner’s `userId` and custom command words.
 The API will return an `inviteId`, which should be recorded.
 2. The room owner receives an `onReceiveNewInvitation` notification, and a window pops up on the UI asking the room owner whether to accept the request.
 3. The room owner calls `acceptInvitation` with the `inviteId` passed in to accept the request.
 4. The listener receives an `onInviteeAccepted` notification and calls `enterSeat` to become a speaker.